The density conjecture for principal congruence subgroups: Introduction

 By Langlands' inner product formula (also referred to as the Maa{\ss}-Selberg relations), the left hand side of \eqref{11} can be expressed in terms of quotients of Rankin-Selberg $L$-functions $L(s, \pi_1 \times \pi_2)$ for $\Re s \geq 1$ for cusp forms $\pi_j$ on ${\rm GL}_{n_j}(\Bbb{A})$ with $n_1 + n_2 \leq n$.
-That for residual Eisenstein series no values of $s$ inside the critical strip contribute, requires non-trivial cancellation of terms in the Maa{\ss}-Selberg relations, see \cite{Mi} for $n=3$ and forthcoming work of Jana and Kamber \cite{JK} for the details in the general case (cf.\ also \cite{GL}).
-In particular, in this way we see that Hypothesis \ref{hyp_A} follows from the following weak zero-free region (and hence a fortiori from GRH): whenever $n_1+n_2\leq n$ we have
+To show that for residual Eisenstein series no values of $s$ inside the critical strip contribute requires non-trivial cancellation of terms in the Maa{\ss}-Selberg relations; see \cite{Mi} for $n=3$ and \cite{JK} for the details in the general case (cf.\ also \cite{GL}).
+In particular, in this way we see that Hypothesis \ref{hyp_A} follows from the following weak zero-free region (and hence a fortiori from GRH): whenever $n_1+n_2\leq n$ there exists $A > 0$ such that we have